w3f/polkadot-wiki/docs/learn-randomness.md

 The output is two values: a `RESULT` (the random value) and a `PROOF` (a proof that the random value was generated correctly).

-The `RESULT` is then compared to a _threshold_ defined in the implementation of the protocol (specifically, in the Polkadot Runtime Environment currently being built by Parity).
+The `RESULT` is then compared to a _threshold_ defined in the implementation of the protocol (specifically, in the Polkadot Runtime Environment).
 If the value is less than the threshold, then the validator who rolled this number is a viable block production candidate for that slot.
 The validator then attempts to create a block and submits this block into the network along with the previously obtained `PROOF` and `RESULT`.

 The fishermen - nodes watching the network for collator and validator wrongdoing - will be verifying relay chain blocks.
 Since an illegal roll will generate an illegal block, and since fishermen will have access to the `RESULT` and `PROOF` in every block produced by a validator, it'll be easy for them to automatically report cheating validators.